shub2k/OSIC-pulmonary-fibrosis-/README.md

 4. Batch size of 16 (bs of 4 for one model)
 5. Saved checkpoint based on best validation score .

-2. Qunatile regressor with custom pinball loss function ( only tabular data used ) I did in depth research on pinball loss function and finally used a novel assymetric pinball loss function with epsilon value of 0.8 because the normal pinball loss function was not giving good results as the data was very noisy
+B. Qunatile regressor with custom pinball loss function ( only tabular data used ) I did in depth research on pinball loss function and finally used a novel assymetric pinball loss function with epsilon value of 0.8 because the normal pinball loss function was not giving good results as the data was very noisy